opinion

 Ensuring the security of data as it moves through digital channels is the foundation of safe transactions, and crucial for your success.
 If your business can’t secure transactions, you’re exposed to myriad processing traumas.

 One of the most effective ways to enhance security, increase throughput and reduce fraud is integrating tokenization into your payment ecosystem.
-Tokenization solutions like ACH and SEPA payments can help high-risk businesses process transactions securely, so you can focus on what really matters: your product and business growth.
+Tokenization solutions, including those for ACH and SEPA payments, can help high-risk businesses process transactions securely, so you can focus on what really matters: your product and business growth.

 Once tokenization is implemented, a customer’s actual card details are never stored in your system, making your business a far less attractive target for cybercriminals.